not-NIKHIL/Discordimages/README.md

 # Discordimages
-Just a Repo for my images i use for aluicord and other discord stuff
+Just a Repo for my images i use for aliucord and other discord stuff I just use it to make raw github links for my images cuz im noob :)